Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/CL Dagger Notes.md

 An Activity injects Dagger in the onCreate method before calling super.
 A Fragment injects Dagger in the onAttach method after calling super.

+There are two ways to interact with the Dagger graph.
+1. Declaring a function that returns unit and  takes a class as a parametere allows field injection in that class
+2. Declaring a function that returns a type allows retrieving types from the graph.

+## Scoping Rules
+When a type is marked with a sscope annotations, it can only be used by components that are annotated with the same scope
+- When a Component is marked with a scope annotation, it can only provide types with that annotation or types that have no annotation.
+- A subcomponent cannot use a scope annotation used by one of its paretn components.
+-